-In the center you will find the event cover photo, name, description and pictures of participants.
-On the left there is your picture and bio, on the right the host’s picture and the most relevant information.
+In the centre, you will find the event cover photo, name, description and pictures of participants.
+On the left, there is your picture and bio, on the right the host’s picture and the most relevant information.

 Just below the host section, you will find a large “Get me in” button with your picture embedded.

-The psychology of dream: having your picture lying close to the event’s participants which is itself sided by the host is to tell you you belong in this event just as much as they do.
+The psychology of dream: having your picture lying close to the event’s participants – which is itself sided by the host.
+This tells you that you belong in this event just as much as they do.

-To further keep your event’s validation assessment you will find great quality pictures of the venue and a map of the location (which colours changed to match Venga!’s style).
-The general location is visible but the precise address will only become visible once you’ll have purchased your presence.
+To further achieve event validation assessments you will find great quality pictures of the venue and a map of the location (which colours change to match Venga!’s style).
+The general location is visible but the precise address will only become visible once you’ll have purchased your place.

-There is a navigation on top where you can choose to see everyone, people who you follow or followers.
+There is a navigation bar at the top where you can choose to see everyone, people who you follow or followers.

-On a second level the most recent events the user is attending (either future or past) show up for easy access.
+The second level has the most recent events the user is attending (either future or past) show up for easy access.

-Furthermore you can view which interests (hashtags) are interesting for the user and choose to follow that person (if not already followed the button will be more highlighted).
+Furthermore, you can view which interests (hashtags) apply to the user and choose to follow that person (if not already followed the button will be more highlighted).

-The people listing algorithm is also based in a scoring mechanism.
+The people listing algorithm is also based on a scoring mechanism.
 The most important vector is people who attend or create future events (to generate more clicks).
-Other vectors are: Friends on FB, followers, same interests, same town, opposite sex (ratio 2/3).
+Other vectors are Friends on Facebook, followers, same interests, same town, the opposite sex (ratio 2/3).